 - Deep Anterior Lamellar Keratoplasty (DALK)

 - Secondary Intraocular Lens Implantation

 Improve Your Vision.
 Enhance Your Life.

-The UT Laser Vision Center is dedicated to vision correction through LASIK Surgery.
-Led by Dr. Aaron Waite, the Center is a dedicated practice within Hamilton Eye Institute designed and equipped specifically for this popular treatment option.
+The UT Laser Vision Center is dedicated to vision correction.
+The Center is a dedicated practice within Hamilton Eye Institute designed and equipped specifically for these popular treatment options.
 The UT Laser Vision Center is a state of the art vision correction center, which offers independence from glasses and contact lenses.